 But to whom can the BIM Provider demonstrate that level of compliance?

-Independent third party validation of BIM readiness through accreditation to BIM Level 2 Business Systems is currently the most credible means of providing assurance to both UK Government and the private sector.
+Independent third party validation of BIM readiness through certification to BIM Business Systems is currently the most credible means of providing assurance to both UK Government and the private sector.

-Lloyd’s Register (LR) is the only third party organisation offering BIM Level 2 Business Systems Certification across the diverse supply chain, targeting the standards and competencies specific to the scope for which accreditation is sought, delivering the fine balance between rigour and pragmatism for which LR is known.
+Lloyd’s Register (LR) is the only third party organisation offering BIM Business Systems Certification across the diverse supply chain, targeting the standards and competencies specific to the scope for which certification is sought, delivering the fine balance between rigour and pragmatism for which LR is known.

 LR is a global brand and its certification represents international recognition of assurance and technical credibility.

-Whilst there have been claims of UKAS accreditation for organisations providing BIM certification, no such accreditation currently exists.
-Should UKAS decide to develop such an accreditation, LR will be among the first to gain it in order to reinforce our status within the certification market.
+Whilst there have been claims of UKAS certification for organisations providing BIM certification, no such certification currently exists.
+Should UKAS decide to develop such an certification, LR will be among the first to gain it in order to reinforce our status within the certification market.

-The LR BIM Level 2 Accreditation Scheme was developed with the intent of achieving a balance between rigour of assessment and pragmatism.
+The LR BIM Certification Scheme was developed with the intent of achieving a balance between rigour of assessment and pragmatism.
 We require no documentation to be provided in advance of the assessment, as we have found both the collation and the review in isolation, to be too time consuming for both parties and not cost effective.

 The benefit of this approach is that it provides the freedom of the auditee to explain their BIM management processes without concerning themselves with how the described system meets PAS 1192, it is the responsibility of the auditor to map across the described processes to the applicable standards.